 Cape Cod St. Patrick's Parade (Yarmouth)

 The Cape's largest celebration of the green is back with the highly anticipated Cape Cod St. Patrick's Parade.
-Kicking off at 11 am this Saturday, March 5 near Skull Island Adventure Golf on Route 28 in South Yarmouth, the lively procession features dozens of marching bands, bagpipe units, floats, Irish Step Dancers, Clydesdales, antique cars and family friendly entertainment.
+Kicking off at 11 am on Saturday, March 11 near Skull Island Adventure Golf on Route 28 in South Yarmouth, the lively procession features dozens of marching bands, bagpipe units, floats, Irish Step Dancers, Clydesdales, antique cars and family friendly entertainment.
 Get ready to (sham)rock the day away from the sidelines!

 Liam Maguire’s Irish Pub (Falmouth)

-There’s a clock on the wall behind the bar at this beloved downtown Falmouth pub which counts down all year long to one date - St. Patrick’s Day.
+There’s a clock on the wall behind the bar at this beloved downtown Falmouth pub which counts down all year long to one date: St. Patrick’s Day.
 With an Irish flag proudly flying out front and a menu designed to satisfy your cravings for Irish Pub cuisine, Liam Maguire’s hand delivers your passport to Ireland!
 Come hungry so you don’t have to choose between the Gaelic Poutine and Beef & Guinness Stew, then order an Irish coffee and listen to the best of St. Patrick’s Day songs in this lively pub atmosphere.

 Scally's Irish Ale House (Yarmouth)

 In Ireland, the village pub is where the community gathers, and Scally's Irish Ale House keeps those traditions alive as the quintessential Irish pub in the heart of downtown Yarmouth.
-The restaurant will paint itself green for St. Paddy's Day, with 30 beers on tap and a menu that features green-inspired dishes like Irish Poutine, Shepherd's Pie and Dublin Fried Chicken & Waffles.
-Scally's is also sponsoring the Irish Festival at Mashpee's Cape Cod Children's Museum on Saturday, March 12th, featuring Irish dancers, storytelling, fiddlers, arts & crafts and leprechaun fun.
+The restaurant will paint itself green for St. Paddy's Day, with 30 beers on tap and a menu that features green-inspired dishes like Irish Poutine and Dublin Fried Chicken & Waffles.
+Scally's is also sponsoring the Irish Festival at Mashpee's Cape Cod Children's Museum on March 12th, featuring Irish dancers, storytelling, fiddlers, arts & crafts and leprechaun fun.
 Added luck: All festival-goers receive a parting gift of dining discounts at Scally's.

-Bobby Byrne’s (Mashpee, Sandwich and Hyannis)
+Bobby Byrne’s (Mashpee and Hyannis)

 Cape Cod Coffee Roasting Facility (Mashpee)